menu icon

 Butternut squash seeds on a parchment paper lined sheet pan.

-Spread the coated seeds out on the baking sheet.
+Step 3: Spread Seeds Out.
+Spread the coated seeds out on the baking sheet using a spoon.

 Roasted butternut squash seeds on a parchment paper lined sheet pan.